Fuzzwah/ddot/README.md

+## Update from Fuzzwah (2024)
+* Tiny change to switch from deprecated Pandas function, to get DDOT working with Pandas 2.0.3

 # Update in v1.0.1 (2020 summer)

 * Maintain the compatibility with HiView, which has improved significantly after the original DDOT publication